 Even if you've made up your mind about which sport you want to try, here are few factors to consider when you're sitting with that entry form in your hand:

-Consider which divisions are a reasonable goal for you given your preparation timeframe.
-Also, take an honest look at your body type and let it guide you in making your decision.
+1. What is your body type?
+Take an honest look at your body type and consider which divisions are a reasonable given your preparation timeframe.
 Shorter, thicker-waisted girls tend to struggle in the lean and curvy bikini division, just as taller, lanky girls find it tough to adequately develop their longer muscle bellies for physique.
-Just because you do not have the "right" body for a particular division does not mean you can't do well in it—but it will be more challenging.
+Remember: Just because you do not have the "right" body for a division does not mean you can't do well—but it will be more challenging.